prettydiff/wisdom/Avoiding_Trolls.md

 #### Worst Course of Action
 **Any response at all.**  The goal is to aggressively illicit your feedback.
 Do not give in.
 Continue to ignore them at all costs.
 If you do crack and respond to the troll they will continue to troll you because they know they can get to you.

+---

+### Troll Hunter
+A troll hunter is somebody who seeks to do battle by calling other people trolls.
+This is a specific form of [ad hominem](#ad-hominem) attack that exists for a variety of motivations.
+The most common motivation is to police content instead of behavior, much like an echo chamber.
+The person demonstrating this behavior could simply be uninformed as to what a troll actually is or could be picking a fight.
+It could be that their attack of somebody by the description of troll is entirely valid, but it is still an attack upon a person's character.

+#### Best Course of Action
+Respond with a link to this document only and terminate all future communication.
+The aggressor will likely continue their attacks in an attempt to provoke further responses.
+Do not provide any further response.

+#### Worst Course of Action
+**Any other response.**  Any defense or justification of your position can either be used ammunition for further attacks or can be easily flipped to make you look like the attacker.
+Either way they have already beaten you.